 - pressuring or coercing any person to participate in activities that are inconsistent with the University’s community standards or policies or with applicable law.

-Any student-athlete or team that commits hazing will be subject to Athletic Department disciplinary measures that could include: temporary ineligibility, permanent suspension from the team, full team season suspension.
-Any student or group that commits hazing will be subject to discipline under College Housing Discipline or the germane Student Disciplinary System, as appropriate.
+Any student or group that commits hazing will be subject to the germane Student Disciplinary System, as appropriate.
+A staff member, post-doctoral researcher, academic employee, or anyone with a visiting appointment who commits hazing will be subject to discipline using the applicable disciplinary processes.
 In addition, because hazing is a crime under Illinois law, the State’s Attorney may bring criminal charges against any person responsible for hazing.

-Any person with knowledge of hazing is expected to communicate promptly with the Office of the Dean of Students in the University, the Office of the Provost, the University of Chicago Police Department, or University Human Resource Services.
+Any person with knowledge of hazing is expected to communicate promptly with the area Dean of Students, the Office of the Dean of Students in the University, the Office of the Provost, the University of Chicago Police Department, or University Human Resource Services.
+Reports also may be made using the University’s Concerning Behavior Reporting Form.
 Reports also may be made using the University’s whistleblower hotline (800-971-4317).

 Any new member initiation process should be conducted in a manner that respects the dignity of new members and protects their mental and physical well-being.
 Examples of acceptable behavior include the promotion of scholarship or service, the development of leadership or social skills or of career goals, involvement with alumni, building an awareness of organizational history, development of a sense of solidarity with other organization members, or activities that otherwise promote the mission of the organization or of the University.